IN-TERIA

 By Karryn & Dean

-Also known as: Australian Blackwood, Paluma Blackwood, Black Wattle.
+Also known as Australian Blackwood, Paluma Blackwood, and Black Wattle.

-The trees are short-lived, and fast-growing, and are an understorey species that grows from the coast to approx. 1000m above sea-level.
-Whilst they do grow on the slopes of hills, and mountain tops, they thrive in swampy lowland environments.
+The trees are short-lived and fast-growing and are an understorey species that grows from the coast to approx. 1000m above sea level.
+While they grow on the slopes of hills and mountaintops, they thrive in swampy lowland environments.
 They have a vigorous root system which suckers readily.
-Blackwoods regenerate quickly, from seed, after a fire.
+Blackwoods regenerate quickly from seed after a fire.
 The flowers, which are present in Spring, are densely packed, with stalks containing many whitish to pale yellow balls.

 Blackwood is commonly used for interior-based applications such as decorative veneers, panelling, furniture, joinery and flooring.
 It is not suitable for exterior applications.